dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

 And, look but DO NOT MODIFY:
   1. `libunix/put-get.c`: this holds helper routines to send/receive data
      to/from the pi.
 Use these directly!
-  2. `unix-side/my-install.c`: this is our starter code for setting everything up.
+  2. `unix-side/my-install.c`: the driver for the unix-side bootloader.

 ### 3. Implement two Unix support routines.

-To get you used to dealing with `man` pages and their ilk, you'll write two routines need by your bootloader.
+To get you used to dealing with `man` pages and their ilk, you'll write two routines needed by your bootloader.
 Neither is very hard; hopefully you can do these before lab:

   1. `read_file(size,name)`: read the file `name` into a buffer you allocate in its entirety and return it, writing the size of the buffer in `size`.
-Implementation goes in `unix-side/libunix/read-file.c`.
+Implementation goes in `libunix/read-file.c`.

      Note that you should pad the memory with zero-filled data up to the next multiple of 4.
 (Easiest hack: just add 4 when you